vsoch/scif/docs/tutorials/preview-install.md

 Out[1]: 'hello-world-echo'
 ```

-Now when we look at the environment we see what we saw before, but we also see another set of environment variables with general names (e.g. `SCIF_APPBIN`) that are pointing to the active app, which in this case, is `hello-world-echo`
+In both cases, when we look at the environment we see what we saw before, but we also see another set of environment variables with general names (e.g. `SCIF_APPBIN`) that are pointing to the active app, which in this case, is `hello-world-echo`

 ```
 $ client.environment